software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 Usually a new version of an application is released at the end of each Sprint.
 When we create a new release at the end of each Sprint, we will create a _release history_ for the project.
 Users can easily browse and download the source code of different versions of the application by going through the release history.

+Each release should at least include the name for the release and a short description describing the changes introduced in the release.
+For libraries the release name is commonly the version number of the release, for example "18.2.0".
+We create a release for each Sprint, so we can name our releases based on the Sprint number, for example "Sprint 1".

+As an example, [here](https://github.com/facebook/react/releases) are the releases for the React library.

 {: .important-title }

 > Exercise 19